-Robert Bailey has served at the University of Ontario Institute of Technology as Interim President, Interim Provost, Associate Provost, Acting Dean of Business & Information Technology, and yes, Interim Dean of Energy Systems & Nuclear Science.
-He is a Professor in the Faculty of Science at UOIT.
+Robert Bailey has served at Ontario Tech University as Interim President, Interim Provost, Associate Provost, Acting Dean of Business & Information Technology, and yes, Interim Dean of Energy Systems & Nuclear Science.
+He is a Professor in the Faculty of Science at Ontario Tech.
 "I'm encouraging you to get a whole life with many dimensions, because each will strengthen and be strengthened by the other"